splunk/observability-workshop/content/en/other/hpa/3-deploy-apache.md

 How many ConfigMaps are used by the collector?
 {{% /notice %}}

-When you have list of ConfigMaps from the namespace, select the one for the `otel-agent` and view it with the following command:
+When you have a list of ConfigMaps from the namespace, select the one for the `otel-agent` and view it with the following command:

 ``` bash
 kubectl get cm splunk-otel-collector-otel-agent -n splunk -o yaml